Mattel, Inc. v. MCA Records, Inc.: Background

 On September 11, 1997, Mattel filed suit in the United States District Court for the Central District of California, bringing 11 claims against MCA (Aqua's American record label) and others.

 Mattel claimed the song violated the Barbie trademark and turned Barbie into a sex object, referring to her as a "Blonde Bimbo."
 They alleged the song had violated their copyrights and trademarks of Barbie, and that its lyrics had tarnished the reputation of their trademark and impinged on their marketing plan.
 Mattel also claimed that the cover packaging of the single used Barbie pink, a registered trademark owned by Mattel.
 MCA contested Mattel's claims and filed a counterclaim for defamation after Mattel had likened MCA to a bank robber.
 MCA's lawyers also cited the earlier Bild Lilli doll – a German adult-oriented novelty toy which served as the basis for the original Barbie dolls – in their defense against Mattel's claims that Aqua sexualized the doll.

 MCA moved to dismiss Mattel's complaint for failure to state a claim, which the Central District of California granted.
 Mattel then appealed to the Ninth Circuit.
 On appeal, the Ninth Circuit ruled the song was protected as a parody under the trademark doctrine of nominative use and the First Amendment to the United States Constitution, in an opinion penned by Judge Alex Kozinski; in reaching that result the court adopted the Rogers test set out by the Second Circuit in Rogers v.
 Grimaldi for use of trademarks in expressive works.
 The Ninth Circuit also dismissed MCA's defamation counterclaim.
-Kozinski concluded his ruling by saying, "The parties are advised to chill."
+Kozinski concluded his ruling by famously saying, "The parties are advised to chill."
 Mattel sought certiorari to the Supreme Court of the United States, but its petition was denied.